hliu47/DNA_variant_annotation_program/README.md

       3. allel 1.1.10 or newer, install scikit-allel ``$ conda install -c conda-forge scikit-allel``

 ## Annotations this tool will do
-This simple variant annotation tool is able to annotate variant with following information:
+This DNA variant annotation tool is able to annotate variant with following information:
   1. Type of variation (such as missense variant, synonymous variant, stop gained, stop loss, etc), complete list of type of variation can be seen in the file: ``ann_deleterious_order.txt``, these variation types are according to Sequence Ontology.``http://www.sequenceontology.org/``
   2. Depth of sequence coverage at the site of variation.
   3. Number of reads supporting the variant.